MetaMask/snaps/README.md

 ### Building

-For local development, you should run `yarn build:clean` in the project root directory.
+Run `yarn build` to build all packages in correct order.
-This will always build the packages in the correct order.
+If you encounter any errors, try `yarn build:clean`, and if that fails, check the TypeScript configuration (see below).

-You can also run `yarn build` in a workspace, although you have to ensure that the projects are built in the correct order.
+You can also run `yarn build` in a specific package / workspace, although you have to ensure that its dependencies have been built.

 Repository-wide watching is currently not possible due to the build processes of some packages.